History of Disney Channel: 2001–2006: First animated originals, basic cable rebrand, and growing popularity

-On September 30, 2002, Disney Channel introduced a new on-air logo designed by CA Square (using an outline of Mickey Mouse's head as its centerpiece) that would later be adopted by its international sister channels in November 2002, and unveiled a new graphical design to fit the network's new look, as well as an iconic four-note mnemonic jingle composed by Alex Lasarenko.
+On September 30, 2002, Disney Channel introduced a new on-air logo designed by CA Square (using an outline of Mickey Mouse's head as its centerpiece) that would later be adopted by its international sister channels in November 2002, and unveiled a new graphical design to fit the network's new look, as well as a four-note mnemonic jingle composed by Alex Lasarenko.
 The Playhouse Disney block also revised its existing branding and introduced new interstitial series the same day.
 Starting on June 1, 2003, the channel began using a series of bumpers that are still used to this day, although with the updated logo, primarily featuring actors and animated characters from its original programs (and occasionally from Disney's theatrical releases) drawing the channel's logo using a wand (in actuality, a glowstick).
-Dubbed a "Wand ID" by fans, the celebrity introduces themselves and the show they are featured on, and says "...and you're watching Disney Channel", then draws the shape of the channel's logo.
-Around this time, Disney Channel's original series began airing as part of corporate sister ABC's Saturday morning children's program block; most of the shows that began airing on the block in 2006 would remain on the network until September 3, 2011, when it was replaced by the Litton Entertainment-produced block Litton's Weekend Adventure.
+Dubbed a "Wand ID" by fans, the celebrity introduces themselves and the show they appeared on, and says "...and you're watching Disney Channel", then draws the shape of the channel's logo.
+Around this time, Disney Channel's original series began airing as part of corporate sister ABC's Saturday morning children's program block; most of the shows that began airing on the block in 2006 would remain on the network until September 3, 2011, when it was replaced by the Litton Entertainment-produced block Weekend Adventure.

-In 2003, Disney Channel premiered its first ever made-for-cable movie musical, The Cheetah Girls, which received a worldwide audience of 84 million viewers.
-In 2005, That's So Raven (which debuted in January 2003) became the channel's highest-rated series since its transition to basic cable as well as becoming the first original series to run longer than 65 episodes – breaking a highly controversial rule that was implemented in 1998, aimed at limiting increases in production costs for its original programming (the 65-episode rule is no longer enforced, although most series are now usually discontinued after their fourth season at maximum) – Raven eventually became the channel's longest-running original series at 100 episodes and the first to spawn a spin-off series (Cory in the House).
-The Suite Life of Zack & Cody made its debut in March 2005, and also became a hit for the channel, while American Dragon: Jake Long premiered earlier in January 2005.
+In 2003, Disney Channel premiered its first ever made-for-cable musical film, The Cheetah Girls, which received a worldwide audience of 84 million viewers.
+In 2005, That's So Raven (which premiered in January 2003) became the channel's highest-rated series since its transition to basic cable as well as becoming the first original series to run longer than 65 episodes, breaking a highly controversial rule that was implemented in 1998, aimed at limiting increases in production costs for its original programming (the 65-episode rule is no longer enforced, although most series are now usually discontinued after their fourth season at maximum), Raven eventually became the channel's longest-running original series at 100 episodes and the first to spawn a spin-off series (Cory in the House).
+The Suite Life of Zack & Cody premiered in March 2005, and also became a success for the channel, while American Dragon: Jake Long premiered earlier in January 2005.